akuklev/HOCC/overview.md

 being trivial to devise a formalized general-purpose typed language for mathematical proofs and constructions with decidable conversion.

-Formalized languages dealing with typed free variables are known as type theories.
-Formulae of multi-sorted first-order theories involve typed quantifiers (∃ and ∀), thus their formalized languages are type theories.
+Formalised languages dealing with typed free variables are known as type theories.
+Formulae of multi-sorted first-order theories involve typed quantifiers (∃ and ∀), thus their formalised languages are type theories.
 The branch of mathematics studying syntax and semantics of type theories is somewhat inconveniently also known as type theory.